Cambridge University Australian Rules Football Club

 Cambridge University Australian Rules Football Club (CUARFC, also known as the Lions), founded in the early 20th century, is the Australian rules football club for Cambridge University.
-Both men's and women's teams represent the club in the National University League, the Fitzpatrick Cup, and the annual Varsity Match against Oxford, among other things.
+Both men's and women's teams represent the club in the National University League, the Fitzpatrick Cup, and the annual Oxford-Cambridge Varsity match, among other things.

 History

 The club has been active for over 100 years, with the first recorded men's game against Oxford taking place on March 18, 1911.
 The women's game has developed more recently, with the first women's varsity match in 2018 ending in a tie.

 The 90th Varsity match was the subject of a short ABC documentary.

 The connection between the university and the sport in fact stretches much further back to when Tom Wills, one of the founders of the game, studied there (seemingly to be more concerned about playing cricket than academics), then returning to Australia to set up the Melbourne Football Club.